cristinallamas/riot-experiments/README.md

 ## Last FM experiment

 Gets a feed from last fm and 3 components, a search area, a favorites area and a bands feed.
-You can add bands to your favorite area.
+You can add/remove bands to/from your favorite area.

 A demo can be found at https://cristinallamas-riotjs-lastfm.netlify.com/